clcert/ChaCha20-Generator-Utilities/README.md

 ## Instantiation and simple examples
-First, make sure you've also included the base ChaCha20 implementation in order to use be able to use the ChaChaRand object, like so:
+First, make sure you've also included the base ChaCha20 implementation in order to be able to use the ChaChaRand object, like so:
 ```html
 <script type="text/javascript" src="lib/chacha-js-skeeto/chacha.js"></script>
 <script type="text/javascript" src="chacha20-generator.js"></script>